-A Single Crack is a Deal Breaker
+Even a Tiny Crack Can Be a Deal Breaker

-It Can Wait
+Foundation Repairs Can Wait